mrfabroa/Processing-Task2-UsingVariables/README.md

 ## Submission
 1. Commit and push your code to this repository
-2. Take a screenshot of your work and upload it to the Google Classroom assignment post
+2. Take a screenshot of your work (the program running, not your actual code) and upload it to the Google Classroom assignment post
+3. Proper programming style best practices and conventions.